-Traditional travel tips remind you to have a valid passport and pack comfortable shoes, but there are other considerations that will make your adventures more exciting and less stressful.
+Traditional travel tips often remind you to have a valid passport and pack comfortable shoes, but there are other considerations that will make your adventures more exciting and less stressful.
 Read on for essential advice for hassle-free travelling.

 1. Purchase travel insurance